aws-samples/aurora-and-database-migration-labs/Labs/amazon-rds-purpose-built-workshop/lab3-AthenaFederatedQuery/README.md

    Select the option **_I acknowledge that this app creates custom IAM Roles_** and Click **Deploy**.

->**Note:** The JDBC connector can connect to database using credentials stored in AWS Secrets manager or directly by specifying userid and password.
+>**Note:** The JDBC connector can connect to database using credentials stored in AWS Secrets manager or directly by specifying an userid and password.
 For this lab, we will specify the userid and password directly in the connection string.
-We have provided a dummy value "dbadmin" as a secretname prefix as this parameter seems to be a mandatory requirement.
+We have provided a dummy value as a secretname prefix as this parameter seems to be mandatory.

  ![sam.png](./assets/sam.png)